yashaswinikrishnanaik-stack/Redshift_Hunter/README.md

 # specZfind

-`specZfind` is a modular Python package designed to extract astronomical spectra, calculate cosmological redshifts using cross-correlation against template eigenspectra, and classify galaxies via BPT line-ratio diagnostics.
+`specZfind` is a modular Python package designed to calculate cosmological redshifts using cross-correlation against template eigenspectra, and classify galaxies via BPT line-ratio diagnostics, for any input galactic spectra.

 ---